mafloresg/RepData_PeerAssessment1/PA1_template.md

 Note that there are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

-1. __Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)__
+__1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)__

-I do this using the function _sum()_ for the steps whose value is NA.
+I do this using the _sum()_ function to count the steps whose value is NA.

 ```r